 Matthew Fox is a die-hard NFL fan and Broncos’ homer.
 He’s a member of the FSWA.
-For more from him, check him out on Twitter @knighthawk7734 or as co-host of the Fantasy Football Roundtable Podcast, a part of the Campus2Canton Network.
+You can find more from him on Twitter @knighthawk7734 or as co-host of the Fantasy Football Roundtable Podcast, a part of the Campus2Canton Network.